martinfrances107/gcode-nom/README.md

 ### bgcodeViewer

- Strict checking of binaries. validates blocks checksums, ensures 'block' parameters values are within valid ranges.
+ Strict checking of **binaries**. validates blocks checksums, ensures 'block' parameters values are within valid ranges.

 Pass the gcode file into StdIn - A summary file is written to StdOut